adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ## persistent democracy as a force multiplier

-comparable to other infrastructural/community building efforts in terms of expected impact
+- comparable to other "meta" efforts in terms of expected impact
+- better coordination systems help solve every other problem

-- persistent democracy is very compatible with EA
+- democratic ethics are very compatible with EA
 - bootstrapping cooperatives should receive EA funding

 ---

-## persistent democracy is very compatible with EA

-could be a valuable tool in achieving EA goals
+## better coordination systems help solve every other problem

 - global health and development (improve governance and coordination)
 - climate change, biosecurity and pandemic prevention, nuclear security (global coordination and new public goods)